sporto/save-up/README.md

-# Kids Investment Company (KIC)
+# SaveUp

-KIC is an educational application for learning about investing.
+SaveUp is an educational application for learning about investing.

 ## Docs